versx/PoGoEventWatcher/README.md

 Uses [ccev/pogoinfo](https://github.com/ccev/pogoinfo) to check data for new event information.

 ## Features
+- Supports multiple Discord servers.
 - Discord channel webhook upon new event data found (also DM).
 - Discord commands to post all or only active events to a channel.

 ## Installation